 Global Agenda Council on China 2012-2014

 China’s economy continues its rise, driven by growing imports, a substantial trade deficit and government-led investment.
 Outbound investment has not been a significant part of this equation.
-Yet the development of foreign direct investment is offering unprecedented opportunities to the country’s global economic partners.
-Overall, Chinese policymakers and business leaders need a more holistic and sophisticated analysis of the issues surrounding foreign investment.
+Yet, the development of foreign direct investment is offering unprecedented opportunities to the country’s global economic partners.
+Overall, Chinese policy-makers and business leaders need a more holistic and sophisticated analysis of the issues surrounding foreign investment.

 What the Council is doing about it

-- China-Australia: Australia’s infrastructure constraints and their impact on productivity, regional and economic development and standards of living; barriers to effective infrastructure investment and development in Australia, offering Chinese expertise and advances in infrastructure (on construction, engineering, financing, labour, etc.); barriers to Chinese investment in infrastructure there (regulatory, political, legal, labour, etc.), presenting specific policy responses and practical solutions.
+• China-Australia: Australia’s infrastructure constraints and their impact on productivity, regional and economic development and standards of living; barriers to effective infrastructure investment and development in Australia, offering Chinese expertise and advances in infrastructure (on construction, engineering, financing, labour, etc.); barriers to Chinese investment in infrastructure there (regulatory, political, legal, labour, etc.), presenting specific policy responses and practical solutions

-- China-Latin America: key considerations and areas of interest investors should take into account and their similarities and differences to those of other regions; the need to build trust and improve collaboration in the agriculture sector between investor and investee, and to determine optimal areas of investment in the region while supporting the local labour force.
+• China-Latin America: Key considerations and areas of interest investors should take into account and their similarities and differences to those of other regions; the need to build trust and improve collaboration in the agriculture sector between investor and investee, and to determine optimal areas of investment in the region while supporting the local labour force

-“Yet the development of foreign direct investment is offering unprecedented opportunities to the country’s global economic partners.”
+“The development of foreign direct investment is offering unprecedented opportunities to the country’s global economic partners.”